 Aside from making overpayments on your existing mortgage, there are other ways to help you pay off your mortgage early.

 Ask your existing mortgage provider what they might charge you if you were to shorten the mortgage term by a few years.
-Naturally, your monthly mortgage repayments would increase, but it could sometimes work out cheaper than paying the early repayment penalty.
+Your monthly mortgage repayments would increase, but it could sometimes work out cheaper than paying the early repayment penalty.

 Just be careful as remortgaging will probably activate the early repayment penalty fee on your current mortgage, and you will probably have to pay a fee to switch mortgage providers.
 Do the sums before to see if you could save.
 Remortgage deals generally work out better when you are coming close to the end of your current fixed rate mortgage deal, but it’s always good to shop around well in advance just in case.